Frequently asked questions

 Unfortunately, due to the mixed nature of the terrain, obstacles such as kissing gates and stiles, and pinch-points on some sections of the route, the course is not suitable for buggies, prams or wheelchairs.

-Dogs are permitted but must be kept on a leash.
+Dogs must be kept on a leash and under control at all times.
 Participants with dogs are requested to position themselves well back in the starting funnel to avoid any potential entanglement when the race starts.

 Whilst we work with landowners to ensure the routes across their property are freely passable, participants are asked to bear in mind that livestock may be present in some fields.